 Stream surveys were conducted in 1964.
-The species presence and relative abundance of salmonids were estimated from observations recorded while walking upstream along the banks.
-These surveys had no quantitative basis from which to estimate populations.
-Where coho salmon were observed during these stream surveys the management recommendations included "possible planting to re-establish a selfsupporting run" (Table 3-5).
-Based on CDFG's management prescriptions of the time, this recommendation likely indicated that the native coho salmon populations were not self-sustaining prior to 1964.
+The species Steelhead trout were present during stream surveys 1960s presence and relative abundance of salmonids were in 1964.
+Only one creel census survey was 1 estimated from observations recorded while walking conducted on January 24, 1962.
+The result of the upstream along the banks.
+These surveys had no survey showed 11 steelhead trout caught by 18 quantitative basis from which to estimate populations. anglers.
+Total angler hours were 56.5 resulting in a Where coho salmon were observed during these catch-per-unit-effort of 0.20 fish/hour, CDFG stream surveys the management recommendations reported steelhead trout population estimates of included "possible planting to re-establish a self- 16,000 in 1965.
+This population estimate was 1 supporting run" (Table 3-5).
+Based on CDFG's made without any supporting data, thus is not management prescriptions of the time, this reliable.
+The estimate was ranked "C without recommendation likely indicated that the native coho data", the lowest quality rating designated by the salmon populations were not self-sustaining prior to California Fish and Wildlife Plan, Volume III.
+1964.
 CDFG reported population estimates of 4000 coho salmon in 1965.
 This population estimate was made without any supporting data thus is not reliable.
 The estimate was ranked "C without data" the lowest quality rating designated by the California Fish and Wildlife Plan, Volume III.
 In 1969, 90,000 coho salmon were planted.